-10 Vibecoding Prompts That Build Amazing Roblox Games
+7 Vibecoding Prompts That Build Amazing Roblox Games

 Claude is only as good as the prompt it receives.
-These ten are battle-tested — copy them, remix them, ship them.
+These seven are battle-tested — copy them, remix them, ship them.
 Each one tells you why it works so you can write your own.

 The single biggest predictor of how good a vibecoded Roblox game turns out to be is the prompt you start with.
 A lazy prompt gets a lazy game.
 A prompt that names references, locks down mood, and picks specific mechanics gives Claude everything it needs to shine.

-Below are ten prompts that reliably produce great output on PromptBlox.
+Below are seven prompts that reliably produce great output on PromptBlox.
 Each one includes the exact text, the game archetype, why it works, and what the output tends to look like.
 Use them as-is or remix them for your own games.

 Want the full why-this-works guide first?
 Read the hub.